-Bear River National Wildlife Refuge has five species of swallows during the warmer months, they are Tree, Northern Rough-winged, Violet-green, Cliff and Bank Swallows.
+Bear River National Wildlife Refuge has five species of swallows during the warmer months, they are Tree, Northern Rough-winged, Violet-green, Cliff and Barn Swallows.
 The swallows are drawn to Bear River NWR because of the abundance of insects at the refuge, primarily Midges.
-I’ve written before about them in a post titled Midges and Birds – Food for Thought that explains how Midges benefit the eco-system at Bear River NWR in northern Utah.
-That post also shows Midge Tornados that I find fascinating and images of a few birds that consume them too.
+I’ve written before about them in a post titled Midges and Birds – Food for Thought that explains how Midges benefit the ecosystem at Bear River NWR in northern Utah.
+That post also shows Midge Tornadoes that I find fascinating and images of a few birds that consume them too.

 Okay, back to swallows, it wasn’t until last night that I realized I have not posted a single image of a Barn Swallow on my blog yet and I figured it was about time!
 I photographed this beautiful adult Barn Swallow on the auto tour loop back in May of 2010, that was a super day for me as far as photography went because I was also able to photograph some gorgeous Red Fox kits that morning too.